nachocaru/xaprb.com/content/blog/2009-02-08-thoughts-on-the-new-performance_schema-in-mysql.md

 A few questions and comments, though.

 *   Why has this not been public?
 You put four years of work into this without any community input?
 What a shame.
-*   Mark says "Thereâ€™s no stats for InnoDB yet, though I canâ€™t see that lasting for long."
+*   Mark says "There's no stats for InnoDB yet, though I can't see that lasting for long."
 I can.
 Why don't you see InnoDB being slow to add support for it?
 *   What version is this intended for?
 6.x is kind of vague after four years of work.
 *   Information by itself is no use unless you can act on it.
 I predict that a lot of neglected bug reports will get revisited if this information can be brought to bear on it.
 I also predict that if implemented fully, this will show people where the hot spots in their server are; and yet they'll be unable to fix them.